Dr Gordon Fuller

 Gordon is a National Institute of Health Research clinical lecturer in emergency medicine.
 He qualified with distinction from the University of Glasgow Medical School in 2002 and is currently completing higher specialist training in emergency medicine and Intensive care medicine in South Yorkshire.
 His clinical training has additionally included basic surgical training, and paediatric and major trauma fellowships in South Africa.

 Academically, he completed a BSc (Hons, 1st) in Pharmacology at the University of Glasgow with award of the Jon Buchannan and John J Lewis Prizes.
-During a NIHR Academic Clinical Fellowship he then worked with the Trauma Audit and Research Network, receiving the Royal College of Emergency Medicine Rod Little Prize, and completed a MPH (awarded with distinction) specialising in Global Health.
-He subsequently completed a NIHR Doctoral Research Fellowship and NIHR Clinical Trials Fellowship at the University of Sheffield, prior to his current role as a NIHR clinical lecturer
+During a NIHR Academic Clinical Fellowship he then worked with the Trauma Audit and Research Network and completed a MPH (awarded with distinction) specialising in Global Health.
+He subsequently completed a NIHR Doctoral Research Fellowship and NIHR Clinical Trials Fellowship at the University of Sheffield, prior to his current role as a NIHR clinical lecturer.
+Gordon is a twice-winner of the Royal College of Emergency Medicine Rod Little prize for research.

 Gordon has a diverse range of research interests in emergency and critical care: